menu

 Demographics

-In terms of college education, Trapper Creek - Skwentna is nearly on par with the US average for all cities of 21.84%: 18.88% of adults 25 and older in Trapper Creek - Skwentna have a bachelor's degree or advanced degree.
+The education level of Trapper Creek - Skwentna citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.88% of adults 25 and older in Trapper Creek - Skwentna have a college degree.

 The per capita income in Trapper Creek - Skwentna in 2022 was $45,111, which is upper middle income relative to Alaska, and wealthy relative to the rest of the US.
 This equates to an annual income of $180,444 for a family of four.
 However, Trapper Creek - Skwentna contains both very wealthy and poor people as well.